jeremylyb/ASP.NET_Project_EcommerceApp_NYAB/README.md

             - Return to View All Product View
 - Once cleaning is complete, we will host this App on Somee.com
 - In Phase2, we will focus on enhancing the frontend design.

+3 April 2024 : Code Cleaning
+- Identified certain areas for enhancement consideration
+  1. Page display starts with 2 links: AllProducts and CreateCart May look to enhance this display
+  2. Consider using AutoMapper to map the Model constructs from REST API to MVC.
+Currently is manual import over.